Department of English 3353

 Second Semester: During the second semester of study, plan to meet with the MFA director to discuss your preliminary plans for the body of work and to identify a possible thesis chair.
 Faculty members can be approached beginning at the start of April, and not before, regarding thesis service.
 By the end of the second semester, you should have chosen a chair (and typically your second reader as well), worked out a brief description of your goals for the body of work, and designed a plan for writing and revision during the summer and into the second year.

 Third Semester: Early in the third semester, you need to finalize the full membership of your thesis committee.
 The thesis chair should consult closely with the student in identifying potential thesis committee members.
-When the membership of the thesis committee is finalized, the information will be recorded in the MFA program's Approval of Thesis Form and Committee Member Agreement.
+When the membership of the thesis committee is finalized, the information will be recorded in the MFA program's Record of Thesis Committee form.
 You should also meet with your thesis chair early in the third semester to discuss the summer's writing accomplishments and to plan for the second year.
 Students must also submit the university's Program of Study form with all committee members' signatures by the end of the third semester.

 Fourth Semester: During the fourth semester, the student is focused on revisions of materials assembled in the body of work and of the artist's statement.
 The student will consult with the thesis committee, particularly with the thesis chair, regarding preparations of materials for the defense (see "The Defense and Public Reading").
 The student will follow university graduation processes regarding filing of forms, payment of graduation fees, and uploading of the thesis (see the Graduate Education page for details).